Written by Alan Helsdon

 The Book

-‘John Brown His Book November 16 1785’ is crossed out and replaced with ‘Robert Jas Goff His Book January 27 1835’
+Owners of the manuscript – ‘John Brown His Book November 16 1785’ is crossed out and replaced with ‘Robert Jas G/Soff(e) His Book January 27 1835’ (front of book) and

-However there is a clear division within the body of the book with very different hands writing the two sections, and as John Brown was the first owner it is reasonable to assume that it was he who filled the first 13 pages with dance tunes (plus a couple of listening pieces) and that it is Robert Goff who filled the second section with metrical psalm and hymn tunes.
-There is a case for assuming that Goff inherited the book in some way and that he continued to play the tunes already in it as well as add material for church services, but it is still John Brown we have to thank for writing out the tunes in the first place.
-There is no sign of sacred tunes being added from the end of the book as sometimes happened.
+Understandably, when two people are looking at a document which has some information missing, different explanations spring to mind.
+You can read the musings of both Alan and Flos HERE.
+What is clear is that within the book tunes are handwritten out but not with the same hand throughout.
+This is evident even with the dance tunes that are currently just presented on this webpage.
+John Brown was the first owner so it is reasonable to assume that it was he who filled the first few pages with dance tunes and that it is Robert Jas who possibly filled the remaining tunes.
+There is a case for assuming that Robert Jas inherited the book in some way and that he continued to play the tunes already in it as well as add material for church services, but it is still John Brown we have to thank for writing out some of the tunes in the first place.

 The manuscripts were originally displayed, surrounded by the instruments of the village it came from, in St Peter Hungate Church.
 This church was declared redundant in 1936 and was the first church nationally to be repurposed.
 Until 1995, it was a very popular museum of church art.
 In 2009, it became the home of Hungate Medieval Art which celebrates Norwich’s medieval heritage and art.
 There has been a record that this collection exists as part of the Strangers Hall collection since 1942.